ElpisTser/local-network-text-transfer/README.md

   - `POST /log`: receive and log text sent from the mobile app
 - On startup, logs the local IP address and port the server is running on
 - Displays a QR code containing the server URL in the terminal for easy scanning and connection
+- Broadcasts its presence on the local network for automatic discovery by the mobile app

 ---